-Whether for summer vacations with the family, to live in, or the desire to make road trips feel more like home, a recreational vehicle (RV) is a great thing to have when you’re planning to hit the open road.
-But if you don’t already own one, purchasing an RV can significantly dent your wallet, as most vehicle purchases can.
+Whether for summer vacations with the family, to live in, or to make road trips feel more like home, a recreational vehicle (RV) is a great option to have when you’re planning to travel.
+But if you don’t already own one, purchasing an RV can put a significant dent in your wallet.

 For most people, buying a new or used RV requires financing from a bank, credit union, or another type of lender.
-Fortunately, there are many types of loans and lenders to choose from.
+Fortunately, there are many types of loans and lenders to choose from when you are looking to finance a motorhome, travel trailer, fifth-wheel, camper van, or another type of RV.

-Here are some of the best dealership and private-party RV financing options to help you finance a motorhome, campervan, coach, caravan, fifth-wheel trailer, pop-up camper, or truck camper, to make your dreams a reality.
+Here are some of the best RV financing options to make your travel dreams a reality.

 1. Obtain an RV Loan From a Bank or Credit Union

-The majority of banks and credit unions offer traditional RV financing through secured loans, similar to auto loan options.
-Approval of an RV loan through a conventional financial institution will be based on various factors, including the age of the RV, your income, debt-to-income (DTI) ratio, expenses, credit score and history, and the amount of the loan requested.
+Most banks and credit unions offer traditional RV financing through secured loans, similar to an auto loan.
+Approval of an RV loan through a conventional financial institution will be based on various factors, including the age of the vehicle, your income, expenses, debt-to-income (DTI) ratio, credit history and score, and the amount of funds needed.

-For large recreational vehicle purchases, most financial institutions require a relatively strong credit profile and verification of regular earnings to get approved.
-You will also typically need to provide at least 10% down to obtain financing, which will also help lower your monthly payment.
+For large RV purchases, most institutions require a strong credit profile and earnings to get approved.
+You will typically need at least 10% down to obtain financing, which will lower your monthly payment.

-New and used RV loans through a bank or credit union can be offered with a low interest rate, but how low will depend on your credit, and the length and amount of funds requested.
+New and used RV loans through a bank or credit union can be offered at a low interest rate, but the exact rate will depend on your credit, the term length, and the amount requested.
 Repayment terms will vary from bank to bank, but most range from two to twenty years and offer a fixed monthly payment.

-This type of financing can be the quickest to obtain because you can work directly with the financing department at an RV dealer when you buy an RV through them.
-RV dealers typically have relationships with lenders or a network of loan providers, and can help you find an RV loan for your down payment, income, and credit, in-house.
+This type of financing can be the quickest to obtain because you can work directly with the financing department at an RV dealer when you buy it through them.
+Many RV dealers have relationships with lenders or a network of loan providers and can help you find a loan in-house.

-But what if you don’t have a down payment and can’t wait to save one?
-Using your home equity is one way, if you have some, or taking out a personal loan might be a better option for you.
+But what if you don’t have a down payment, can’t wait to save one, or were hoping for a better rate?
+Using home equity to buy an RV is another option, or taking out a personal loan could be a better fit for you.

 2. Use Home Equity to Purchase an RV